Vinnie Pasquantino Player Props: Royals vs. White Sox

 Vinnie Pasquantino At The Plate

-- Pasquantino has 39 hits and an OBP of .384 to go with a slugging percentage of .529.
-All three of those stats are best among Kansas City hitters this season.
+- Pasquantino leads Kansas City with 42 hits and an OBP of .390, plus a team-best slugging percentage of .539.

-- Among the qualifying hitters, he ranks 37th in batting average, while his on-base percentage ranks 28th and he is 27th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 28th in batting average, 20th in on-base percentage, and 18th in slugging.

-- Pasquantino has driven home a run in 14 games this year (37.8%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on one occasion..
+- In 36.8% of his games this year, Pasquantino has had at least one RBI.
+He's picked up more than one in 10.5% and driven in three or more of his team's runs in one contest.

-- He has scored at least once 17 times this season (45.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.